 1. INTRODUCTION 1

 2. THE EXTERNAL EVALUATION TEAM 1

-Recruitment and appointment of the evaluation team
+Recruitment and appointment of the evaluation team 2

 Size and composition

 Roles

-Chair 2
+Chair

 Members

-CAQC Secretariat Advisor 2
+CAQC Secretariat Advisor

-Conduct 3
+Conduct

-3. THE VISIT З
+3. THE VISIT

-0. Expectations of Council
+Expectations of Council

 Date and length of the external evaluation team visit

 Preparation for the visit

-Establishing the site visit schedule
+Establishing the site visit schedule 4

 Conduct of the visit

-(a)Team orientation and meeting with CAQC Chair 5
+(a)Team orientation and meeting with CAQC Chair

-(b)Initial meeting of the team 5
+(b)Initial meeting of the team

-c)Site visit interviews
+(c)Site visit interviews

-(d)Team conferences
+(d)Team conferences.

-e)Exit meeting with senior officials 6
+(e)Exit meeting with senior officials

-(f) Final team conference 6
+(f) Final team conference

-(g)Contact with the institution 6
+(g)Contact with the institution

-4. REPORT OF THE EVALUATION TEAM 7
+4. REPORT OF THE EVALUATION TEAM

-ч.
+т.
 Nature of the report

 Preparation of the report

 Distribution of the report

-Consideration of the report and response to it
+Consideration of the report and response to it c

-5. ARRANGEMENTS 0
+5. ARRANGEMENTS

-5. Communication
+J. Communication

 Materials provided to members of the external evaluation team

 The site visit

 Accommodations and expenses

-Hospitality 10
+Hospitality

 Feedback

 Additional information

-APP PENDIX A
+۸DE PENDIX A

-Approval Process for new Degree Programs
+AFF Approval Process for new Degree Programs

-Expedited Review Process Description
+۸ ا Expedited Review Process Description

-APP
+APF PENDIX B CAQC's Organizational and Program Assessment Standards 10

-م م CAQC's Organizational and Program Assessment Standards
+۸۵۲

-APP PENDIX C
+APF PENDIX C

-Framework for Program Evaluation
+۸۵۰ Undergraduate Program Evaluation Framework

-APP PENDIX D
+API PENDIX D 23

-Canadian Degree Qualifications Framework
+۸۵۲ Canadian Degree Qualifications Framework 23

-Campus Alberta Quality Council Code of Conduct for Reviewers
+API

-Campus Alberta Quality Council Coue of Conduct for Neviewers .50
+Campus Alberta Quality Council Code of Conduct for Reviewers ას